Let's start with the core concepts of working with this material.

 5. Clay is non-toxic and must be fired to be made durable.

 This requires extreme temperatures of over 1800° F. Unlike polymer clays (like Sculpey), putting pottery clay in the oven for a few hours won't do much.
 Want to keep your clay creation forever?
-Armadillo offers firing services!
+See what studio offer firing services!

 Types of Clay